Prathamkm/hodlinfo_clone/README.md

 ```

 ## Variables for .env file
+### backend
+first you have to make config.env file in ./data
 variables name = PORT, MONGO_URI, FRONTEND_URL
 PORT is for backend url port number MONGO_URI is for url of mongodb and assign the frontend url in FRONTEND_URL